Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_1.md

 As a proposed option and now and per TA's feedback, we decided to limited our provided "exemplary" plain text data API to be [The Wall Street Journal](https://www.wsj.com) as one of our group member (Henry) has perviously worked on it.

-What we have in hand now it a set of scripts which capable of scraping almost all (there are couple of exceptions, i.e. [this comic](https://www.wsj.com/articles/SB10001424052970204394804577010393609610160) has no plain text information and our script will simply skip it) WSJ articles during a certain timeframe, and register mentioned companies market information accordingly.
+What we have in hand now is a set of scripts which capable of scraping almost all (there are couple of exceptions, i.e. [this comic](https://www.wsj.com/articles/SB10001424052970204394804577010393609610160) has no plain text information and our script will simply skip it) WSJ articles during a certain timeframe, and register mentioned companies market information accordingly.
 As a visual aid of the former achievement, the scripts we have are able to extract the below information from WSJ:

 ![scraped_wsj_articles](https://github.com/choH/ALO_NLP_backtester/blob/master/reports/pic/scraped_wsj_articles.png)